smhz101/edgeframe/readme.md

 Note: Legacy hooks like `edgeframe/admin/...` are still executed for child theme compatibility.

+See also: `docs/hooks-reference.md` for full signatures and code examples.

 ## Theme support

 -   Title tag, post thumbnails, HTML5 markup, feed links